Manaslu Circuit Trekking With Tsum Valley

 Aarohi Holiday welcomes to join on our group trek and make your trip wonderful and memories with your friend or family.

 A westward 70km scenic drive along the Prithvi Highway, through the forested Middle Hills, leads to Malekhu.
-A 30km secondary tarred road heads north, over the Trisuli Nadi, towards Dhading Besi and a rutted 35km dirt road northwest to Arughat on the Budhi Gandaki
+A 30km secondary tarred road heads north, over the Trisuli Nadi, towards Dhading Besi and a rutted 35km dirt road northwest to Arughat on the Budhi Gandaki.
+Overnight stay Aarughat.

 Descend through forest, crossing streams, before tackling a long and steep climb up the south side of the Siyar Khola gorge that drains the Tsum Valley.
-The high point is marked by flags at a turn in the valley with views across to the Shringi Himal above colourful grain, potato and bean fields.
+The high point is marked by flags at a turn in the valley with views across to the Shringi Himal above colorful grain, potato and bean fields.
 Descend to Gumlung and the Siyar Khola.
 Cross the suspension bridge and finally ascend the gentler narrow trail to Chumling.
-The houses are classic Tibetan but built with sloping roofs to cope with the abundant rain and snow
+The houses are classic Tibetan but built with sloping roofs to cope with the abundant rain and snow.
+Overnight stay Chumling.

 Crossing the suspension bridge onto the opposite bank.
 We enjoy the great views of Ganesh Himal.
 Walking by Rainjam to Serpu Khola crossing another bridge we arrive at the Gho Village.
-After continuing 2 hours of climb to Tsum takes us to the village of Chhokangparo.
-If weather permits we can enjoy the beautiful views of Himalchuli at 7893 meters and Ganesh Himal at 7140m.
+After continuing 2 hours of a climb to Tsum takes us to the village of Chhokangparo.
+If weather permits we can enjoy the beautiful views of Himalchuli at 7,893 meters and Ganesh Himal at 7140m.
+Overnight stay Chhokanparo.

-Namrung village is a wonderful viewpoint for Siring and Ganesh Himal and from the village one can also see Mt.
+Namrung village is a wonderful viewpoint for Siring and Ganesh Himal and from the village, one can also see Mt.
 Himal Chuli in the south.
-We climb steadily and pass through forests and reach Lihi, a fine village with many chortens and barley terraces.
+We climb steadily and pass through forests and reach Lihi, a fine village with many Chortens and barley terraces.
 The stream drops and crosses the side valley of Simnang Himal with Ganesh Himal always close by.
-After that we go through Sho, Lho and Shyala villages before reaching Sama Village.
-We enjoy extraordianary views of Mt.
-Manasly from Lho village and also explore the famous Ribung Gompa.
+After that, we go through Sho, Lho and Shyala villages before reaching Sama Village.
+We enjoy the extraordinary views of Mt.
+Manaslu from Lho village and also explore the famous Ribung Gompa.
 In Shyala village we will be surrounded by high mountains like Himal Chuli and Peak 29 (Ngadi Chuli) to the left, Manaslu and vast glaciers straight ahead, and other snow peaks to the right and at the far end stand Ganesh Himal.
+Overnight stay Samagaon.

-Today Rest day in Samagaon our guide will bring you to explore around Birendra lake or nearest View point /day trip to manaslu base camp
+Today Rest day in Samagaon our guide will bring you to explore around Birendra lake or nearest Viewpoint /day trip to Manaslu base camp.
+Overnight stay Samagaon.

-Today, we move downwards to the Budhi Gandaki River, that has turned north and follow it to a bridge over a side stream.
+Today, we move downwards to the Budhi Gandaki River, which has turned north and follows it to a bridge over a side stream.
 The stream to the left leads to the Manaslu Base camp.
 The Larkya la stream passes many mani walls as the valley begins to widen.
 It is an easy trail on a shelf above the river passing the juniper and birch forests of Kermo Kharka.
-We drop off the shelf, cross the Budhi Gandaki on a wooden bridge and climb harldy onto a promontory between two forks of the river.
-From a stone arch we can view a large white kani.
-Finally passing through the kani we find Samdo.
+We drop off the shelf, cross the Budhi Gandaki on a wooden bridge and climb hardly onto a promontory between two forks of the river.
+From a stone arch, we can view a large white Kani.
+Finally passing through the Kani we find Samdo.
+Overnight stay Samdo.

 From a ridge at Bimthang, we can enjoy outstanding views of Mt.
-Manaslu, Lamjung Himal, Himlung Himal and Cheo Himal.
-We move downdwards again and cross a high pasture (Sangure Kharka) followed by a bridge over Dudh Khola.
-We go through rhododendron forest and follow a stream through a small valley until we reach the highest cultivated land of the valley at Karche, 2785 meters.
+Manaslu, Lamjung Himal, Himlung Himal, and Cheo Himal.
+We move downwards again and cross a high pasture (Sangure Kharka) followed by a bridge over Dudh Khola.
+We go through the rhododendron forest and follow a stream through a small valley until we reach the highest cultivated land of the valley at Karche, 2,785 meters.
 We pass across fields before making a difficult climb over a ridge.
 The stream comes off the ridge in a huge, sweeping arc to the river bank at 2580m.
 A short distance beyond is the village of Gho.
-Then we reach tilije .
+Then we reach Tilije.
+Overnight stay Tilije.

 We follow the stream to Chyamje village crossing the Marshyangdi Khola once again.
 The Marsyandi valley opens with its terrace fields and villages clung very high to the hillsides.
-The stream then we go downwards through rhododendron and and pine forests to Syange.
+The stream then we go downwards through rhododendron and pine forests to Syange.
+Overnight stay Syange.

 1 Meals and drinking in Trek